The page covers:

 Apollodorus - The Library - Translation by Sir George Frazier.

 The three women behind Hermes have been identified with Lucina or Nysa, Persephone and Ceres who all are associated with motherhood and child rearing.
+Dionysus was eventually entrusted to the care of Silenus, a satyr.
 The relief is interesting because of its unusual subject and shallow depth.
 It is a IInd century AD Roman copy of a lost Greek original.

 Museo Nazionale Romano: Busts of charioteers from a temple to Hercules